mariusurbelis/Team17/Sprint 2/README.md

 ---
 ## Day [5] 03/02/2020- Scrum Meeting summary
-The Scrum Master for this meeting was **Callum Darling**
+The Scrum Master for this meeting was **Ruth Carnegie**

 ### Members Present:
-Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis, Alfie Hippisley
+Ruth Carnegie, Callum Darling, Peter Leslie, Marius Urbelis

 ### Members Not Present:
-N/A
+Alfie Hippisley
+Daniel Blackley

 ### Apologies:
-Daniel Blackley - Illness, Notified us beforehand.

 ### Summary of Conversation:

+Since the last scrum, Marius has created a system to append distances between hospitals and an entered location.
+Today he will be implemnting small fixes to the application.

+Since the last scrum, Callum has added a filter to the front end to allow to filter propely by ZIP code.
+He was also implementing fixes for the final presentation.

+Daniel has implemented a feature to allow users to set a maximum price for their procedures search, whilst also making changes to the UI.

+Ruth has completed the sprint retrospective documentation, TTD report as well as the finalisation of the sprint and product backlog.
+She also made tweaks to UI elements.

 ---